cristhians2711/meowlands/README.md

 ![Meowlands Banner](banner_nuevo.png)

-**Meowlands** is a Web3 cat kingdom of 20 unique feline warriors, defending the blockchain with claws and honor.
-Each NFT is part of a long-term project supporting **animal shelters** (20% of proceeds) while building a **community-driven NFT ecosystem** full of lore, memes, and rewards.
+Meowlands is a vibrant Web3 cat kingdom, home to a diverse community of adorable and legendary feline characters — from mystical guardians and cosmic warriors to playful rogues and meme-loving companions.

+Our ecosystem goes beyond a single NFT collection: it’s a full universe of cats that combines digital art, community-driven storytelling, memes, and Web3 utilities.

+By collecting and joining Meowlands, you:

+Support animal shelters with 20% of all proceeds

+Access exclusive lore, airdrops, and gamified experiences

+Join a creative and fun community of cat lovers and NFT degens

+Become part of the Meowverse, where every cat has a story and every holder a crown

 ---